webaware/flexible-map/readme.txt

 * fixed: maps broken when hidden in tabs / accordions (not for IE 10 and earlier; uses MutationObserver)
 * fixed: strip spaces from map coordinates
 * added: server-side lookup of address, to reduce the number of Google Maps queries when only an address is given
+* added: support for custom map types (inc. styled maps)
+* added: `maptypes` attribute for selecting which map types can be picked by visitors
+* changed: refactored JavaScript for localised strings

 = 1.8.3 [2014-12-17] =
 * fixed: CSS for directions in twentyfifteen theme and others that toss table-layout:fixed around willy nilly